 Kumarakom, one of the most sought-after travel destinations in Kerala, is a collection of small and scenic islands.
-Nestled on the Vembanad Lake (which is regarded as the biggest freshwater lake in Kerala), Kumarakom attracts travelers from all over the world with its pristine and crystal beauty.
+Nestled on the Vembanad Lake (which is regarded as the biggest freshwater lake in Kerala), Kumarakom attracts travellers from all over the world with its pristine and crystal beauty.

 Located at a distance of about 12 km from the district of Kottayam, this place gained worldwide recognition on account of its backwater tourism.
-Surrounded by streams and dotted with emerald stretches of greenery, the green peninsula of Kumarakom invites travelers to unwind and revamp.
+Surrounded by streams and dotted with emerald stretches of greenery, the green peninsula of Kumarakom invites travellers to unwind and revamp.

-Fantastic Flora and Fabulous Fauna
+Fantastic Flora And Fabulous Fauna

 The region is best known for its vast patches of palm trees, coconut groves and paddy fields which offer mind-blowing scenery to spectators.
 The proximity of the lagoons makes the land salubrious and abundant with lush green trees.
 The whole region becomes a beaming belt of greenery once the generous showers of monsoons hit the grounds.